mmdeniz/Wordpress/README.md

 # Deploy Wordpress with Ansible on Ubuntu 20.04 LTS

+### Steps to follow:

+Lunch an EC2 instance on AWS with Ubuntu 20.04 LTS on it

+Connect to the instance via ssh client

+Create ssh keys, add them to the authorized keys, install ansible, clone the github repository and run the Ansible playbook with following the commands below:

 ### Create SSH keys and authorize them on the clint computer(s)`

 ssh-keygen`